repeaterjs/repeater/website/docs/safety.md

 ys.next();
 ```

-This behavior is desirable because it allows developers to quickly surface bottlenecks and hanging promises when and where they happen, rather than when the process runs out of memory.
+This behavior is desirable because it allows developers to quickly surface bottlenecks and deadlocks when and where they happen, rather than when the process runs out of memory.

 ### 3. Buffering and dropping values